Classical Yang-Baxter equation, Lagrangian multiforms and ultralocal integrable hierarchies: Hierarchies of Zakharov-Mikhailov type

 \subsection{Trigonometric Zakharov-Mikhailov models}

-We can repeat the construction of the previous subsection only by changing the $r$-matrix from rational to trigonometric.
+We can repeat the construction of the previous subsection but with the rational $r$-matrix replaced by the trigonometric one.
 To the best of our knowledge, this produces for the first time a new class of models which we call {\it trigonometric Zakharov-Mikhailov models}.